ateucher/quarto-extend-exercises/02-partials/your-turns/3-modify-affiliations/README.md

-# Step 2: Modify affiliations
+# Yoour turn 3: Modify affiliations

 Display multiple affiliations on the same line, separated by `+`.